 Such dusty digs usually lack actual working archeologists and usually disappoint me.
 This may be my all time favorite because the Italians were working hard and were excited by their progress in uncovering these incredible early churches.
 The Axumites had embraced Christianity in the early 300s.

-On my last afternoon back in Asmara, we happened on this devote procession of Coptic faithful on their way to church to commemorate the baptism of Jesus by John the Baptist.
+On my last afternoon back in Asmara, we happened to see on this devote procession of Coptic faithful on their way to church to commemorate the baptism of Jesus by John the Baptist.